convisoappsec/conviso-docs/docs/integrations/sonarcloud.md

 </div>

-1. The Organization ID can be found on the right side of the page as shown below.
+1. The Organization ID can be found on the right side of the page as shown below:

 <div style={{textAlign: 'center'}}>